 - This service terminates at Butterworth Bus Station.

 - A snack is included in the ticket price and you have the opportunity to buy food and drink during a comfort break stop at Aman Jaya Bus Station in Ipoh on route.

 Buy Bus Tickets from Cameron Highlands to Penang/strong>

-Use the Search Form to purchase your bus tickets from the Cameron Highlands to Penang.
+Use the Search Box below to buy your bus tickets from the Cameron Highlands to Penang.

 Cameron Highlands Bus Station

 Bus services from Cameron Highlands to Penang depart from Tanah Rata Bus Terminal.

 Butterworth Bus Station

 Bus services from Tanah Rata in the Cameron Highlands to Penang terminate at Penang Sentral Bus Station on the mainland which is very close to Butterworth Train Station.
 The terminal for the car ferry service from Butterworth to George Town on Penang Island.